ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 The supplemental configuration expects the same structure as "drop_that.tables.cfg".

 # Changelog
+- v1.4.0
+	- Server-to-client config synchronization added.
+	- Removed option "LoadDropTableConfigsOnWorldStart".
+This will be done by default now (including the general config).
 - v1.3.3
 	- Fixed quality being set to 3 by mistake.
 Leftover from discarded feature, ups!
 	- Fixed readme example.